 Topics include linear systems of equations, matrices, determinants, vectors, abstract vector spaces, linear transformations, eigenvectors and applications.
 Graphing calculator required.

-Prerequisite: MATH& 153 with a minimum grade of C or appropriate MATH placement and department permission and READ 095 or ENGL/ 095 with a minimum grade of C or assessment above READ 095 or ENGL/ 095.
+Prerequisite: MATH& 153 with a minimum grade of C or appropriate MATH placement and department permission; and ENGL/ 095 with a minimum grade of C or equivalent.

 MATH 238 Elements of Differential Equations (5)